majosaurus/Dracula-Pop-Dotfiles/README.md

 `sudo apt install guake`

 Also added it to startup applications.

-Needs to be done via Tweaks, does not work in normal settings.
+Dracula theme (General/GTK and Appearance/Palette) needs to be set separately for Guake in Guake settings.

 ## Shell